Family Law

 What are advantages of a binding child support agreement?

-Once the agreement is registered with Services Australia, it can be registered with and enforced by the Federal Circuit and Family Court of Australia
+Once the agreement is registered with Services Australia, it can be registered with and enforced by the Federal Circuit and Family Court

 What are the disadvantages of a binding child support agreement?

 An agreement is in place until there is a terminating event (e.g. a child turning 18 or finishing secondary school).
+It can be ended by the parents entering into a termination agreement.

 Independent Legal Advice